colstrom/dice-as-a-service/README.md

 Expected Functionality
 ----------------------

-Roll a number of dice with a number of sides.
+1. Roll a number of dice with a number of sides.
-Allow a user to set dice or sides interactively or with arguments.
+2. Allow a user to set dice or sides interactively or with arguments.
-Includes runtime documentation.
+3. Includes runtime documentation.
-Provides the dice-rolling as a network-accessible service.
+4. Provides the dice-rolling as a network-accessible service.
-Broadcasts the rolls to allow auditing.
+5. Broadcasts the rolls to allow auditing.
-Can specify an (optional) topic/channel for the rolls to broadcast on.
+6. Can specify an (optional) topic/channel for the rolls to broadcast on.
-Rolls can be private.
+7. Rolls can be private.
-Data is represented in an interoperable format.
+8. Data is represented in an interoperable format.
-Stats service that tracks historic rolls.
+9. Stats service that tracks historic rolls.
-Persistent data storage.
+10. Persistent data storage.
+11. HTTP Interface.

 Requirements
 ------------